Is There A Dark Side To Microgrids?

 Marc Lopata says his job is to uncover the dark side of microgrids.

-And that’s just what the president and principal engineer for Microgrid Solar is doing in a project that combines energy storage and solar energy at Missouri University of Science and Technology (Missouri S&T).
+And that’s just what the president and principal engineer for Microgrid is doing in a project that combines storage and at University of Science and Technology ( S&T).

 While the facility, with its solar installations and energy storage units, has the ability to be completely independent of the grid, the project will also investigate the benefits of a number of on- and off-grid scenarios, he said.